SeadexGmbH/yasmine/README.md

 # yasmine
-yasmine - the C++11 UML state machine library
+yasmine - the C++ UML state machine library

 In here you will find the core library project of yasmine:
 * the library itself